SabotagePerformanceAppraisals/seattle-scrum/_pages/coaching.md

 Organizations struggle to capture user needs in their product backlogs in ways that lend themselves to adaptability, reduced work-in-progress (WIP), and short schedules.
-Are you struggling with user stories, epics, traditional requirements, and dependencies?
+Are you struggling with user stories, epics, traditional requirements, estimation, and dependencies?
 We can help you identify *thin vertical slices* of customer value work.

 ![product-backlog-refinement.png](assets/images/product-backlog-refinement.png){: .align-center}